evanatyourservice/jax-flow/README.md

 ```

 ## Installation
 First, clone the repo.
 Then you can install the conda environment using `conda env create -f environment.yml`.
-You will need to compile the TFDS datasets for `imagenet2012` or `celebahq`, see [this repo](https://github.com/kvfrans/tfds_builders).
+You will need to compile the TFDS datasets for `imagenet2012`, see [this repo](https://github.com/kvfrans/tfds_builders).

 ## Usage
 To run training code, use `train_flow.py`.
 Evalute FID on a trained model with `eval_fid.py`.